vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | `invoices._spf.yourdomain.com` | `TXT`  | `v=spf1 include:_spf.salesforce.com ~all`|
 | `support._spf.yourdomain.com`  | `TXT`  | `v=spf1 include:mail.zendesk.com ~all`   |

-After setting up the above, Salesfroce's sending servers can only send from `invoices@yourdomain.com` and Zendesk can only send from `support@yourdomain.com`.
+After setting up the above, Salesforce's sending servers can only send from `invoices@yourdomain.com` and Zendesk can only send from `support@yourdomain.com`.

 ## How the SPF macro %{l} works on the receiving mail server
 ![IMAGE](/images/handle-your-spf-record/spf-macro-visual-l.png)